 The council operates the vast majority of collections of waste from households in wheeled bins or, in the case of multi occupancy flats, larger communal bins.

-The standard size wheeled bin (recycling, residual household waste or garden waste) is 240 litres.
-140 litre bins (recycling or residual household waste) are issued to residents living in purpose-built aged-persons homes and a limited number of properties with bin cupboards.
+Standard size wheeled bins are provided for recycling, residual household waste, or garden waste.
+Smaller size wheeled bins, for recycling or residual household waste, are issued to residents living in purpose-built aged-persons homes and a limited number of properties with bin cupboards.
 Larger size bins are not provided, except in cases where households have been assessed as requiring a larger blue recycling bin.

-Residual waste in the green bin is collected one week and recycling in the blue bin the next week.
-Residents that have also arranged for seasonal collections of garden waste will have that bin emptied on a fortnightly basis.
+Residual waste in the green bin is collected one week, and recycling in the blue bin the next week.
+Residents who have also arranged for seasonal collections of garden waste will have their brown bin emptied on a fortnightly basis.
 All households therefore have at least one standard size bin emptied each week.

 On your collection day you should leave the correct bin at the collection point before 7.30am.
 The collection point is generally: